ethandu7/cmpe283/Assignment1/README.md

 4. Install the kernel module from the building dir

     `insmod cmpe283-1.ko`
+    if it does not work, use":
+    'sudo insmod cmpe283-1.ko'

 4. Check the print out from the kernel module using "dmesg" command